Chikujō, Fukuoka: History

 The area of Chikujō was part of ancient Buzen Province.
 The port settlement of Shiida developed as a post station on the Nakatsu Kaidō highway.
 During the Sengoku period it was mostly under control of the Utsunomiya clan, who were destroyed when the area was awarded to Kuroda Kambe under Tokugawa Ieyasu.
 The area was partly under the control of Nakatsu Domain, with smaller areas as tenryō territory under direct control of the Tokugawa Shogunate.
-After the Meiji restoration, the villages of Shiida, Nishikakuta, Katsuragi, Yatsuta, Tsuiki, Kamijiroi, and Shimojoi were established on May 1, 1889 with the creation of the modern municipalities system.
+After the Meiji restoration, the villages of Shiida, Nishikakuta, Katsuragi, Yatsuta, Tsuiki, Kamijiroi, and Shimojoi were established on May 1, 1889, with the creation of the modern municipalities system.
 Shiida was raised to town status on September 2, 1898.
 Tsuiki became the site of an Imperial Japanese Navy air base from 1942.
 Tsuiki was raised to town status on April 1, 1955.
-Shiida and Tsuiki merged on January 1, 2010 to from the town of Chikujō.
+Shiida and Tsuiki merged on January 1, 2010, to form the town of Chikujō.